On the homotopy theory of stratified spaces: The Joyal--Kan model structure

-\begin{proof} First we show that the class horn inclusions \enumref{prop:stratifiedhornsall}{1}--\enumref{prop:stratifiedhornsall}{3} are Joyal--Kan equivalences.
+\begin{proof} First we show that the class of horn inclusions \enumref{prop:stratifiedhornsall}{1}--\enumref{prop:stratifiedhornsall}{3} are Joyal--Kan equivalences.
 It is clear that inner horn inclusions $ \incto{\horn{k}{n}}{\Delta^n} $ are weak equivalences in the Joyal--Kan model structure on $ \sSetP $ as they are already weak equivalences in the Joyal model structure.
 If $ n = 1 $, then the endpoint inclusions $ \incto{\horn{0}{1},\horn{1}{1}}{\Delta^1} $ where $ f(0) = f(1) $ are Joyal--Kan equivalences by the definition of the Joyal--Kan model structure.

-Now we tackle the case of higher outer horns.
-We treat the case of left horns $ \incto{\horn{0}{n}}{\Delta^n} $ where the stratification $ f \colon \fromto{\Delta^n}{P} $ has the property that $ f(0) = f(1) $ (i.e., the class spcified by \enumref{prop:stratifiedhornsall}{2}); the case of right horns is dual.
+Now we treat the case of higher outer horns.
+We treat the case of left horns $ \incto{\horn{0}{n}}{\Delta^n} $ where the stratification $ f \colon \fromto{\Delta^n}{P} $ has the property that $ f(0) = f(1) $ (i.e., the class specified by \enumref{prop:stratifiedhornsall}{2}); the case of right horns is dual.
 We prove the claim by induction on $ n $.

 For the base case where $ n = 2 $, write $ D_0^2 $ for the (nerve of the) preorder given by $ 0 \leq 1 \leq 2 $ along with $ 0 \geq 1 $, and stratify $ D_0^2 $ by the unique extension of $ f $ to $ D_0^2 $.
 All stratifications will be induced by $ f $ via inclusions into $ D_0^2 $.
 We prove the claim by showing that the inclusions $ \incto{\horn{0}{2},\Delta^2}{D_0^2} $ are Joyal--Kan equivalences and conclude by the 2-of-3 property.
 Write $ E $ for the walking isomorphism category $ 0 \isomorphic 1 $ and consider the cube